J-O-B/ucd_resume/README.md

 ##### Thought behind animations?
 I have chosen to include these animations as it adds user interaction.
 By including these features a user may be more interested to try and interact with specific areas of the pages.
-Being the designer, I have purposly included design features like this in areas that I want to draw attention to.
+Being the designer, I have purposely included design features like this in areas that I want to draw attention to.
 These sections include my social media links, 'reasons to hire me', personal details such as contact information, as well as website navigation.

 ![Navigation Animation](https://github.com/J-O-B/resume-challenge/blob/master/assets/readme_assets/button_tilt.jpg)